-These questions are generally considered when a particular trigger initiates the review process, culminating in the need for either, or all of, a building upgrade to the building itself, a change of building classification or an update to the procedures practiced within the building.
+These questions are generally considered when a particular trigger initiates a review process, culminating in the need for a building upgrade to the building itself, a change of building classification or an update to the procedures practiced within the building.

 These are some of the most common triggers and outcomes for building updates that building owners and/or occupiers face: